scheme-live/live/live/okvslite/scstore/README.md

 framework or a distributed index.

-Semantic store is fine-tuned for finding text documents that match the query intent or the verbatim query of the user, and help explore and navigate a more or less large quantity of textual data.
+Semantic store is fine-tuned for finding text documents that match the verbatim query of the user or their intent.
+It can help explore and navigate a more or less large quantity of textual data.
 Documents may be linked, annotated with discovery date, and keywords.
 The latter may be used to create facets.